• Art magazine

 Revolutionary elements of Impressionism

-Post-impressionism: a rather subjective approach
+Post-Impressionism: A rather subjective approach

-Cubism: a radical shift of perspective
+Cubism: A radical shift in perspective

 The movement was crucial for the transition of art from representation to pure abstraction and inspired modern and contemporary art developments.